-Our Trust recognises that exposure to domestic abuse (either by witnessing or experiencing it) can have a serious, long-term emotional and psychological impact on children.
-We work with other key partners and we receive / share relevant information where there are concerns that domestic abuse may be an issue for a child or family or be placing a child at risk of harm.
+Our schools recognise that exposure to domestic abuse (either by witnessing or experiencing it) can have a serious, longterm emotional and psychological impact on children.
+We work with other key partners, and we receive / share relevant information where there are concerns that domestic abuse may be an issue for a child or family or be placing a child at risk of harm.